-This deck is a perfect companion to She Is Sitting in the Night: Revisioning Thea’s Tarot by Oliver Pickle – a queer and inclusive tarot guidebook which uses Thea’s Tarot as its core reference.
+A perfect companion to this deck is She Is Sitting in the Night: Revisioning Thea’s Tarot by Oliver Pickle, an inclusive tarot guidebook which uses Thea’s Tarot as its core reference, rooted in a cross-queer-generational conversation with Ruth West.

 Ruth West took four years to create the first edition of Thea’s Tarot (1984), using the medium of papercut.
 Each image was then shot with a camera, photocopied in black and white, and printed.
 The artist described her work as “a women’s vision of the tarot deck … a personal interpretation of traditional tarot themes of human spiritual history.”
 Thea’s Tarot was inspired by Billie Potts’s A New Women’s Tarot.